winglang/wing/docs/04-reference/winglang-spec.md

 //-----------------------------^^^^^^ ERROR: cannot declare a non-optional argument after an optional
 ```

-If a function uses a keyword argument struct as the last argument, and there are other optional arguments before,
+If a function uses a keyword argument struct as the last argument, and there are other optional
-it also has to be declared as optional:
+arguments before, it also has to be declared as optional.

 ```js
 let parse_int = (x: str, radix: num?, opts?: ParseOpts): num { /* ... */ };